 I love computer graphics and WebGL, and have been playing with them for a while, but there was a problem: Written content.
-So far, I’ve not or rarely seen a graphics-rich site that also offers a pleasant reading experience and good progressive enhancement.
+So far, I’ve not seen a graphics-rich site that also offers a pleasant reading experience and good progressive enhancement.
 (If you have, send me links on Twitter)

 This was my loose list of requirements: